-- Experience a temporary loss of consciousness (syncope).
-People who experience syncope may undergo an EP study to understand the cause.
+- You fainted.
+If you had a sudden loss of consciousness (fainting, or syncope), an EP study can help understand the cause.

-- Have a risk of sudden cardiac death.
-If you have a heart condition that increases your risk of sudden cardiac death, an EP study may help your doctor better understand your risk.
+- You're at risk of sudden cardiac death.
+If you have certain heart conditions, an EP study can help determine your risk of sudden cardiac death.

-- Damage to your heart's electrical system, which could worsen your arrhythmia and require a pacemaker to correct
+- Damage to the heart's electrical system, which could require a pacemaker to correct

-Discuss the risks and benefits of an EP study with your doctor to understand if this procedure is right for you.
+Talk to your health care provider about the benefits and risks of an EP study to understand if this procedure is right for you.

 How you prepare

-Your doctor will let you know if you need to follow any other special instructions before or after your EP study.
-In some cases, you'll be instructed to stop taking medications to treat a heart arrhythmia several days before your test.
+Your care provider will let you know if you need to follow any other special instructions before or after your EP study.

 What you can expect

-- Using medicines that affect heart function.
-Certain medications may be infused into your heart to block or slow electrical activity in a certain area of your heart.
-Your heart's reaction to the medication gives your doctor more clues about your condition.
+- Give medicines to see how they affect the heartbeat.
+Certain medications may be delivered through the catheter directly into the heart to block or slow electrical activity in a certain area.
+The heart's reaction to the medication provides more clues about your condition.

-If your doctor determines that cardiac ablation is appropriate, he or she may continue with that procedure during your EP study.
-Cardiac ablation involves using special catheters to apply heat or cold energy to areas of your heart.
-The energy creates scar tissue that blocks the erratic electrical signals in your heart.
+- Perform cardiac ablation.
+If a health care provider determines that cardiac ablation is appropriate, the ablation may be done during the EP study.
+Cardiac ablation involves using special catheters to apply heat or cold energy to areas of the heart.
+The energy creates scar tissue that blocks irregular electrical signals to restore a typical heart rhythm.

-An EP study doesn't hurt, but you may feel uncomfortable as your heartbeat is sped up or slowed down.
-Tell your care team if you feel any pain.
+An EP study doesn't hurt, but you may feel uncomfortable as your heartbeat speeds up or slows down.
+Tell your care providers if you feel any pain.

-Following your EP study, you'll be moved to a recovery area to rest quietly for four to six hours to prevent bleeding at your catheter site.
-Your heartbeat and blood pressure will be monitored continuously to check for complications.
+Following your EP study, you'll be moved to a recovery area to rest quietly for four to six hours.
+Your care providers will monitor your heartbeat and blood pressure to check for complications.

 Most people go home the same day.
-Plan to have someone else drive you home after your test and to take it easy for the rest of the day.
-It's normal to feel some soreness for a few days where the catheter was inserted.
+Plan to have someone else drive you home after your test and to relax for the rest of the day.
+You may feel some soreness for a few days where the catheters were inserted.

-Your doctor will share the results of your EP study with you after the test — most often in a follow-up appointment.
-He or she may also make recommendations for treatment based on the results.
+Your health care provider will share the results of your EP study with you after the test, usually at a follow-up appointment.
+The care provider may also make recommendations for treatment based on the results.